-The Fact Book is a source of information on important institutional measures in a format that is easily accessible to all members of the Tougaloo community.
+The Fact Book is a comprehensive source of aggregate historical trends data on admissions, enrollment, degrees awarded, persistence and graduation rates, and other information about the College.
 This statistical information is utilized for and supports decision-making processes within all academic and administrative units of the College.